bjango/Bjango-Templates/Help/Style Guide.md

 Slice layers used in Sketch should be locked, to make it easier to select artwork layers, and to make it more difficult to accidentally edit them.

 Where possible, a `Labels` group should denote icon areas and icon sizes.
 Icon areas should be coloured according to their [scaling factor](https://github.com/bjango/Bjango-Templates/blob/master/Help/Style%20Guide.md#scaling-factors).
 If possible, the `Labels` group should be locked.
 Text labels to indicate the size of each icon should be provided, using Helvetica Light, 14pt/22pt, `#000000` at 80% opacity.
 The text labels should indicate the size of the icon in pixels (not points or pt or dp or dip).
+If the icon is so small that text doesn’t fit, create it, but hide the layer.

 If the platform masks icons, provide a `Icon Masks` group that masks non-icon areas to `#333333`.